oborysewicz/devops3-Terraform-RMQ-AWS/README.md

 # devops3-Terraform-RMQ-AWS
-## My First DevOps Button Click Environment Build
+## My First DevOps Button Click Environment Build : GCP, AWS, Terraform, Ansible, Jenkins, GitHub, & RabbitMQ

 We really want to automate as many services as we can so that when catastrophe hits, we can quickly destroy and rebuilt with as few clicks as possible and in theory minimal experience required.
 If the least technical person in the room can't rebuild your service, then you haven't automated enough.